KadekM/orientdb-scala-stream/README.md

 The listener is automatically unsubscribed from OrientDB once the subscription is cancelled (executing command `live unsubscribe TOKEN_VALUE`)

 Live queries have internal buffer (which is being filled by DB, for example, when there is no demand downstreams, but events keep happening on DB) which you configure during creation of query.
-[More here](#overflow-strategies).
+[Read here on overflow strategies and how to handle if you don't need/want any internal buffer](#overflow-strategies).

 ## Non blocking queries
 [(OrientDB documentation)](http://orientdb.com/docs/last/Document-Database.html#non-blocking-query-since-v21)